IOS4ANGELEN/CGCellContentViewManager/README.md

 ```

-And then add a button to fill with the cell's contentView to imitate the native selection style.
+And then add a button to cover the cell's contentView, to imitate the native selection style.

 But it seems to be a little complex.

-**Try CGCellContentViewManager!**
-**It can make you away from these unnecessary troubles**
+**Try CGCellContentViewManager!
+It can keep you away from these unnecessary troubles**

 ## Usage

+Just add 2 files

+- CGCellContentViewManager/UIView+CGCellContentViewManager.h
+- CGCellContentViewManager/UIView+CGCellContentViewManager.m

-Just add 2 files into your project, and no need for any setups.
-All the subviews in the cell's contentView will never change backgroundColor when the cell is clicking.
+to your project, and needn't for any setups.
+All the subviews in the cell's contentView will never change backgroundColor while we're clicking the cell.

 To disable the CGCellContentViewManager's auto-work for a cell: